-Currently, the following three lenders offer private education loans:
+Currently, the following four lenders offer private education loans:

 OC'S LENDER POLICY: Lenders shown here are listed in alphabetical order, not in order of preference.
 Olympic College is NOT affiliated with lenders and has NO contractual arrangements.
 There may be other lenders that offer non-federal education loans.
 Check with the lender.
 Private loans are credit-based and usually require a co-signer.

 The Bridge Loan is an institutional option designed to help cover tuition and fees for students who are first-time borrowers of federal Direct Loans when grants are not sufficient to cover these costs and/or when no grants have been awarded.
 The Department of Education restricts schools from issuing the first disbursement of a loan to first-time borrowers until 30 days after the first quarter that the loan period begins.
 The Bridge Loan is only necessary for the first disbursement of a loan and assures a student's registration for the first quarter, until loan funds are received.
 Grant aid (if awarded) will be applied to the tuition and fees before bridge loans.
 Grant aid cannot be saved for book purchases.

 Eligibility requirement - you MUST be awarded a federal Direct Loan, be enrolled in a MINIMUM of 6 credits (1/2 time enrollment status), AND making satisfactory academic progress.